marios-gnk/bayesian-change-point-genomics/README.md

 The `data` folder contains 5 datasets, each consisting of 100 consecutive observations of G/C counts across genomic windows of length 5000.

 The goal is to determine whether each dataset originates from:
-- a single homogeneous isochore, or
+- a single isochore, or
 - two distinct isochores separated by a structural change in GC-content.

 ---